mellieho9/mellieho9/README.md

 Thank you for visiting my Github profile.
 I'm thrilled to have you here!

 ## About Me:
-- 🔬 I'm a UI/UX designer and computational researcher, who is interested in Human-Computer Interactions and AI.
+- 🔬 I'm a UI/UX designer and computational researcher, who is interested in Human-Computer Interactions, AI, and developing technology for good.
 - 💻 In my free time, I develop health and productivity apps.
 My most recent project involves building [a web application that allows people to make conscious traveling decisions and contribute to medical research through an ill-ness exposure dashboard, AI-powered health tracking and diagnosis tool, and SMS survey](https://devpost.com/software/feel-track).
 - 👩🏻 My pronouns - She/her/hers.